zunique90/alx-system_engineering-devops/0x00-shell_basics/README.md

-The sixteenth script moves all files beginning with an upper case letter to the specified directory The seventeenth script deletes all files ending with ~ The eighteenth script creates three new directories in the current directory The nineteenth directory lists all files and directories(ending it with a slash) in alpha order, seperated by commas
+The sixteenth script moves all files beginning with an upper case letter to the specified directory The seventeenth script deletes all files ending with ~ The eighteenth script creates three new directories in the current directory The nineteenth script lists all files and directories(ending it with a slash) in alpha order, seperated by commas The file can be used with the command 'file' to detect 'School' date files